thelondonsmiths/Solex_ser_recon_EN/README.md

 Similarly, if Tilt is set to 0, instrument misalignment can be recognised and corrected.

 By default, the Processing GUI will reappear after each run.
-The prior file location and several other GUI states are saved in the _SHG_config_ file (previously in a _SHG.ini_ file).
+The prior input file location and several other GUI states are saved in the _SHG_config_ file.
 In CLI mode, the GUI parameters in the _SHG_config_ file are ignored.

 A file _serfile_log_ is generated with a number of useful parameters.
 In particular: